-The cross sections of the ^{nat}Er(α ,x)169Yb reaction were experimentally determined [4].
-The result is shown in Fig. 5 in comparison with the previous studies [15-18] and the TENDL-2019 values [6].
+The cross sections of the nat Er(α ,x) 169 Yb reaction were experimentally determined [4].
+The result is shown in Figure 5 in comparison with the previous studies [15-18] and the TENDL-2019 values [6].
 Both data of Király et al. [17] and TENDL-2019 have nearly the same peak position as ours at around 35 MeV while the amplitudes are different.
-The other experimental data differ significantly in both the shape and amplitude from our results.
+The other experimental data differ significantly from our results in both the shape and amplitude.